Skip navigation

 A woman taking fertility medicines may have bloating, abdominal pain, mood swings, headaches, and other side effects.
 Repeated IVF injections can cause bruising.

-In rare cases, fertility drugs may cause ovarian hyperstimulation syndrome (OHSS).
+In rare cases, fertility medicines may cause ovarian hyperstimulation syndrome (OHSS).
 This condition causes a buildup of fluid in the abdomen and chest.
 Symptoms include abdominal pain, bloating, rapid weight gain (10 pounds or 4.5 kilograms within 3 to 5 days), decreased urination despite drinking plenty of fluids, nausea, vomiting, and shortness of breath.
 Mild cases can be treated with bed rest.
 More severe cases require draining of the fluid with a needle and possibly hospitalization.

 Medical studies have shown so far that fertility drugs are not linked to ovarian cancer.